Attractions in and near Yad Hashmona:

-General information The unique restaurant of Yad Hashmona is constructed of specially imported pine from Finland, to preserve the Scandinavian atmosphere of the place.
+General information ** Friday brunch is closed ** The unique restaurant of Yad Hashmona is constructed of specially imported pine from Finland, to preserve the Scandinavian atmosphere of the place.
 This unique dining hall, together with a glassed-in restaurant terrace facing the green Judean Mountains, promise our guests a special treat.
-Our chef offers a wide variety of tastes, aromas and […]
+Our chef offers a […]

 Situated Yad Hashmona is centrally located, 17 kilometers from Jerusalem, 45 kilometers from Tel-Aviv, 40 kilometers from Ben Gurion Airport and 40 kilometers from the Dead Sea.
 Driving Directions From Tel Aviv: 1)Take the “Tel-Aviv – Jerusalem Highway No. 1” 2) Exit at “Newe Ilan” Interchange (No. 425) 3) Tollow the road to the round […]

 The Conference halls at the Yad Hashmona Country Hotel offer a large variety of events and meetings in the unique atmosphere of this special place.
 One can choose the Pine Hall, the charming Restaurant location, the glassed-in restaurant terrace or the Outdoor Terraces overlooking the panoramic view.
 All these and more promise an unforgettable experience […]

 Our hotel restaurant offers breakfast, lunch and dinner.
 Guests of the hotel on Thursday night may eat at the Friday brunch instead of breakfast (from 9.00 to 10.00 only).
 Swimming Pool – guests may use the year-round pool at Neve Ilan at no charge – see Reception for tickets.
 Families can enjoy the children’s delight […]